 Finally, we obtain data on political variables from Armingeon et al. (2020), a widely used and regularly updated comprehensive dataset containing a large number of political variables.
-The dataset allows us to obtain information on changes in government,3 government fragmentation, the political leaning of the government and changes in government ideological composition.
+The dataset allows us to obtain information on changes in government,3 government fragmentation, the political leaning of the government and changes in the government's ideological composition.